Who Can File a Mesothelioma Lawsuit?

 Other notable mesothelioma lawsuit payouts recovered by our legal partners include:

-• $34 million to a California auto mechanic for Ford Motor Company
+- $34 million for a California auto mechanic for Ford Motor Company

-• $15 million to the family of a New York construction worker
+- $15 million for the family of a New York construction worker

-• $8 million to a pipefitter/plumber from Texas
+- $8 million for a pipefitter and plumber from Texas

-• $6 million to the family of a Missouri laborer
+- $6 million for the family of a Missouri laborer

 Mesothelioma settlements are a more efficient way to pursue asbestos compensation than trials.
-The average asbestos payout timeline allows many plaintiffs to start receiving money within 90 days.
+The average asbestos payout timeline allows many families to start receiving money within 90 days.

 Settlements are also less risky than trials because the outcome isn’t left to a judge or jury.

-In the first three quarters of 2022, juries awarded more than $177 million in total damages, with an average award of almost $18 million and a median award of $14 million, according to Mealey’s® Litigation Report: Asbestos.
+In 2023, juries awarded more than $393 million in total damages, with an average award of over $20 million and a median award of $18 million, according to Mealey’s® Litigation Report: Asbestos.

 Call us now at (866) 608-8933 to see if Simmons Hanly Conroy can help you access payouts from a mesothelioma lawsuit.